 Many dairy products are difficult to digest for most dogs.
 For instance, it takes around 3 hours for their stomach to break down cow’s milk.

 However, this is not the case for goat’s milk.
 It is easily digestible.
 Canines can digest this dairy product within 20 minutes.

 This is all thanks to the small fat molecules of goat’s milk for dogs.
 Since these are 1/5 the size of those in cow’s milk, most pooches can drink goat’s milk without experiencing stomach problems afterward.

-- Goat’s Milk for Dogs Has Lower Chances of Triggering Lactose Intolerance.
+- Goat’s Milk for Dogs Lowers Lactose Intolerance Risk.